caufieldjh/network-umbra/README.md

 REQUIRES:
 Biopython 1.65 or more recent
-Also needs ~500 MB of available disk space to accomodate data files amd output More space may be necessary for proteome files.
+Also needs ~500 MB of available disk space to accomodate data files and output More space may be necessary for proteome files.

 INPUT: